Lightning-AI/pytorch-lightning/docs/source/strategies/collaborative_training.rst

 #####################################################
 Training on unreliable mixed GPUs across the internet
 #####################################################
-**Audience:** Users who do not have access to top tier multi-gpu/multi-node servers and want to scale training across different GPU types, or across the internet.
+**Audience:** Users who do not have access to top-tier multi-gpu/multi-node servers and want to scale training across different GPU types, or across the internet.

 ----